How to Sell Your Car When You Still Have a Car Loan

 Bonus tip: To enhance your car's perceived value in the eyes of your potential buyers, give your car a good clean, and take out any personal ornaments or seat covers so the potential buyer can really imagine the car as their own.
 Getting a car freshener with the 'new car smell' won't hurt either.

-Here's more ideas on how to sell your old car.
+Here are more ideas on how to sell your old car.